luismqueral/prompt-garden/docs/README.md

-# 🗒️ Prompt Garden Documentation
+# 📚 Prompt Garden Documentation

-Hey there! 👋 Welcome to the Prompt Garden docs.
-This is your friendly guide to understanding how everything works around here.
-Don't worry if you're not a coding expert - we've tried to make this as approachable as possible!
+Welcome to the Prompt Garden documentation.
+This guide will help you understand how the application works in an approachable way.
+Whether you're familiar with coding or not, you should find what you need here.

-## 📐 High-Level Architecture
+## 🏗️ Architecture Overview

-Here's a simple view of how Prompt Garden is built:
+Here's a simplified view of how Prompt Garden is built:

 ```
 ┌─────────────────────────────────┐